Julien-R44/vite-plugin-validate-env/README.md

 })
 ```

 If you want to see what values are being evaluated for the build, for example when running in CI.
-You can pass the `showOutput` option as follows:
+You can pass the `debug` option as follows:
 ```ts
 import { defineConfig } from "vite";
 import { Schema, ValidateEnv } from "@julr/vite-plugin-validate-env";